Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Programmable Spectral Filter Arrays

-We now describe the basic ideas underlying the proposed programmable spectral filter array.
+where $\lambda$ is the wavelength of light.
+The expression in (\ref{eq:lc04}) provides spectral filter observed when an RMS voltage $v$ is applied across the LC cell.

 Our key insight is that an LC SLM is in essence an array of LC cells, each of which acts as a programmable spectral filter.
-Collocating the SLM with an image sensor, hence, allows us to obtain a device whose spectral response can be changed spatially, upto the limits imposed by the device construction.
-Figure \ref{fig:schematics} shows the optical schematic such a device, where the SLM and an image sensor are optically collocated to the image plane of a main lens.
-The polarizing beamsplitter between the SLM and the camera acts as a pair of cross-polarizers.
+Collocating the SLM with an image sensor, hence, allows us to obtain a device whose spectral response can be changed spatially (see Fig.~\ref{fig:schematics}).

-For sake of simplicity, let us assume that the SLM pixel size is identical to that of the sensor and that the image relay provides a one-to-one mapping between them.
 Suppose we display a spatially-varying voltage pattern $v(x, y)$ on the SLM, then the image $i(x, y)$ observed at the sensor is given as

 where $s(\lambda)$ is the spectral sensitivity of the image sensor and $h(x, y, \lambda)$ is the unmodulated hyperspectral image formed on the sensor.
 Hence, by appropriate choice of the pattern that we display on the SLM, we can implement spatially-varying spectral filters.
 The set of filters we can obtain depends on the birefringence of the SLM, the range of input voltage we can provide, and the thickness of the SLM, all of which are device specific.